jupyterhub/systemdspawner/README.md

 ## Configuration ##

 Lots of configuration options to chose from!
-You can put all of these in your `jupyterhub_config.py` file.
+You should put all of these in your `jupyterhub_config.py` file.

 ### `mem_limit` ###